guardtime/logksi/test/TEST-README.md

-# KSI COMMAND-LINE TOOL TEST README
+# KSI log signature command-line tool test readme

  This document will describe how to configure and run the KSI log signature
  command-line tool tests properly.
 Also the dependences and brief overview of